perrythepwner/web3-ctf-writeups/N1CTF/UtilityPaymentService.md

 ## Utility Payment Service

 >Description: Utility payment service.
 Deposit into your escrow account and make payments from the escrow.
 I was told it's a magic account. https://drive.google.com/file/d/1YVrLoB9V4K5BpVSBeVOL6W9dObQ71fEF/view?usp=sharing.
 >nc 43.154.34.214 8001
+> Author: @Q7

 The contract was a simple Escrow Service that allows you to make payments.
-The challenge was divided into two components: server and solve folders. inside the first dir we had the entire source code of the contract, in the `solve` dir there was everything necessary to run the exploit.
+The challenge was divided into three components: program, server and solve folders.
+Inside the first dir we had the entire source code of the contract, in the `solve` dir there was everything necessary to run the exploit.
-Inside `solve/src` the exploit had to be written in rust, then we have to run `python solve.py` which will compile our contract exploit and send it to the chall server.
+Inside `solve/src` the exploit has to be written in Rust, then we have to run `python solve.py` which will compile our contract exploit and send it to the chall server.
 Moving on to the challenge analysis, we had 3 main functions available:
 - Deposit to escrow
 - Withdraw all balance in escrow
 - Pay utility service fees.

 What caught my attention was the `amount: u16`  parameter in the `deposit_escrow()` and `pay_utility_fees()` functions while our balance in initialization was defined as `u64`:

 program/src/processor.rs: